 - Scatter Brushes - Describes the creation and use of scatter brushes.
 Scatter brushes repeat one or more objects along a path, moving, scaling and rotating the objects.

 - Bristle Brushes - Describes the creation and use of bristle brushes.
-Bristle brushes contain transparent shapes, synthesized using the trajectory of a bristle type.
+Bristle brushes contain transparent shapes, synthesized using the trajectory of a bristle brush.

 Drawing with Brushes